spidoche/gutenberg/docs/reference/deprecated.md

 - `wp.blocks.children.fromDOM` has been removed.
 Please use `wp.richTextValue.create` instead.
 - `wp.blocks.children.concat` has been removed.
 Please use `wp.richTextValue.concat` instead.
 - `wp.blocks.children.getChildrenArray` has been removed.
 Please use `wp.richTextValue.create` instead.
+- `wp.blocks.setUnknownTypeHandlerName` has been removed.
+Please use `setFreeformContentHandlerName` and `setUnregisteredTypeHandlerName` instead.
+- `wp.blocks.getUnknownTypeHandlerName` has been removed.
+Please use `getFreeformContentHandlerName` and `getUnregisteredTypeHandlerName` instead.

 ## 4.2.0